Call Center AI Automation Managed Services

 Technical Resources:

-Voice AI engineers familiar with speech recognition, natural language understanding, and dialogue management
+- Voice AI engineers familiar with speech recognition (turning audio into text), natural language understanding (working out what the caller means), and dialogue management (deciding what the agent says next)

-Integration developers for CRM, ticketing, and backend system connectivity
+- Integration developers for CRM, ticketing, and backend system connectivity (so the AI can read and update customer records during a call)

 Ongoing Operations: